tylernathanreed/jira-client-php/docs/schema/issues-and-jql-queries.md

-# Issues And J Q L Queries
+# Issues And JQL Queries

 List of issues and JQL queries.